 A good way to start eating healthy is to try clean eating!
-Clean eating is typically eating food in its most natural state and not eating any processed foods.
-I try to eat as clean as I can, but I do occasionally eat
+Clean eating is typically eating food in its most natural state and avoiding eating overly processed foods.
+I try to eat as clean as I can, but I also eat

 These clean eating guidelines should provide you with information you need to start eating a healthy diet (without being too extreme) and give you a few meal ideas.

 The old food pyramid has got it kind of right.
 With more current research though, we now

 My recommendations for daily servings (Modified Food Pyramid):

 If you really want to start eat healthy and actually stick to it, I would advise you to choose 10-15 healthy foods you like and make your weekly eating schedule according to that list.

 If you know in advance what are you going to eat that week, it will be so much easier to make your own healthy meals and stick to your meal plan.

 I love having variety in my diet and I don’t eat the same thing every day, but there are certain healthy foods that I do actually eat on most days.

 Eating similar foods and sticking to a similar eating schedule helps me stay on track and it will help you too.